Skip to content Skip to footer

 3. Necrose

-4. Only when the tooth hurts
+4. It is only necessary when the tooth hurts